agusmp97/agusmp97/README.md

 # 👋 Hi!
 I'm Agus Martínez

-Backend Software Engineer from Barcelona, Spain.<br>
-Focused on building backend systems that are reliable, scalable, and built to last.
+Based in Barcelona (Spain), I work as a Backend Software Engineer, creating systems that are reliable, scalable, and built to last.